Nozbe/withObservables/README.md

 //
 // If you only want to subscribe to Observables once (the Observables don't depend on outer props),
 // pass `null` to `triggerProps`.
 //
+// Errors are re-thrown in render().
+Use React Error Boundary to catch them.
+//
 // Example use:
 //   withObservables(['task'], ({ task }) => ({